Marijuana Charges in Las Vegas

 What are Nevada’s Penalties for Marijuana Charges?

-Therefore, the state statues simply set forth guidelines and each individual sentence may vary based on the particular facts and circumstances, the individual’s personal criminal record, and even which judge is completing the sentencing.
+Therefore, the state statutes simply set forth guidelines and each individual sentence may vary based on the particular facts and circumstances, the individual’s personal criminal record, and even which judge is completing the sentencing.

 |Less than 1 oz(first offense)||Misdemeanor||Up to 6 months in jail||$600||§453.336(4)(a)|